It’s funny how time changes how we think and look at things.

 I look at my plain Whirlpool I just bought and wonder: Why did I think that was so great?
 I mean, sure it’s handy I guess.
 But I’ve learned that the fancier something is, the more things there are to go wrong.

 The refrigerator I bought when I moved to Tulsa was a fancy one as well.
-I lived there three years.
+I lived there for three years.
 My daughter then rented it out and it wasn’t long before the darned thing went out.

 She had someone out to fix it and they told her that parts were too expensive.
 Better just to buy another one.
 So much for warranties.